Clinically Enhanced Pharmacist Independent Prescribing

 Since commencing the first training programme in 2004, more than 400 pharmacists have successfully achieved Independent Prescriber status.

-For 2018-19, we have two intakes for our 40 credit, level 7, Pharmacist Independent Prescribing programme.
+We have two intakes for our 40 credit, level 7, Clinically Enhanced Pharmacist Independent Prescribing programme.
 The first intake is in September and will run jointly with the School of Healthcare Sciences.
-The second intake is in January and will be pharmacists alone.
+The second intake is in March and will be pharmacists alone.

 We have developed this part-time (approximately 7 months) competency-based programme based on our experience of running non-medical prescribing programmes since 2004.
 We have gained a thorough understanding of our students’ requirements during that time and this programme is built on meeting students’ needs and providing an inspiring and excellent student experience.
 As such, the programme will concentrate on the development of your consultation skills, patient assessment skills and clinical decision making.